 Scarborough - the historic Victorian seaside town of Scarborough is a bustling beach destination in the peak summer season.
 Holiday attractions here include the Scarborough Sea Life & Marine Sanctuary and the Kinderland Fun Park.

 Bempton Cliffs Nature Reserve – home to over 200,000 nesting seabirds and a very popular national destination for birdwatchers.
+The largest mainland seabird colony including puffins from mid April - mid July.
 Dogs are welcome on the footpaths around the reserve.

 Saltburn by the Sea - a charming Victorian seaside town with the last remaining pier in Yorkshire, a blue flag beach and a water powered inclined cliff lift.